Enhancement of broadband entangled two-photon absorption by resonant spectral phase flips: Enhancement of absorption for a single intermediate resonance

 To evaluate the enhancement, it is useful to compare the TPA rate with a phase flip at $\delta_s$ with the TPA rate in the absence of a phase flip, corresponding to $\delta_s=0$,

 The enhancement factors for different linewidths are shown in Fig. \ref{enhancement}.
-For a linewidth of $\gamma_0=\nu_0/3$, there is no enhancement effect and the TPA rate is actually reduced by the phase flips.
-However, significant enhancements are observed at narrower linewidths, with a maximum close to the resonant frequency of $\delta_s=\pm \nu_0$.
-It is interesting to note that the enhancement factor always has values below one for small values of $|\delta_s|$ because of the reduction of the values of $B_0^2$ shown in Fig. \ref{squares}.
-Phase flips at $\delta_s\ll \nu_0$ reduce both $A_0^2$ and $B_0^2$, resulting in an overall supression of TPA rates.
-Actual enhancements are only observed if the linewidth is sufficiently narrow, and the maximal value of the enhancement depends on the ratio of linewidth $\gamma_0$ and resonant frequency $\nu_0$.
+The four panels show the enhancement factors for different bandwidths.
+In all cases, very little enhancement is observed at a linewidth of $\gamma_0=\nu_0/3$.
+At a bandwidth of $b=4\nu_0$, no enhancement is observed for the whole range of frequencies $\delta_s$.
+Even in the broadband limit, the TPA rate for $\gamma_0=\nu_0/3$ is actually reduced by phase flips close to $\delta_s=0$.
+The reason for this drop of the enhancement factor below one at small values of $|\delta_s|$ can be traced back to the reduction of the values of both $A_0^2$ and $B_0^2$ shown in Fig. \ref{squares}.
+However, significant enhancements are observed at narrower linewidths when the frequency of the phase flip is close to the resonance at $\delta_s=\pm \nu_0$.
+As expected from the previous discussion of $A_m$ and $B_m$, the enhancement effect becomes more pronounced as the bandwidth $b$ increases.
+Enhancements are observed for phase flips around $\delta_s=\nu_0$, and the maximal value of the enhancement depends on the ratio of linewidth $\gamma_0$ and resonant frequency $\nu_0$.
+Optimal results are obtained in the broadband limit, but the comparison between different bandwidths shows that the linewidth is the more relevant factor.
 Since the maximal enhancement is typically obtained at the resonant frequency $\delta_s=\nu_0$, it is useful to define the resonant enhancement as $g_{\mathrm{res.}}=g(\delta_s=\nu_0)$.
-In the broadband limit, the resonant enhancement is given by
+In the broadband limit, the corresponding resonant enhancement factor is given by \begin{widetext}